Social Media Advantages and Disadvantages Essay

 Initially, Hofstede's cultural dimensions theory has only four dimensions: power distance index, individualism vs. collectivism, masculine vs. feminine, and uncertainty avoidance index.
 In 1988, Michael Harris Bond added the 5th dimension, "Long-Term versus Short-Term Orientation," to Hofestede's model.
 Similarly, in 2010, Michael Minkov described and added the 6th dimension, named indulgence vs. restraint, to Geert Hofstede's theory.
 Therefore, it is also known as Hofstede's dimensions of national culture that evaluates and represents cultural differences globally.

 This model generates rank for each country through contained scores on a specific dimension.
 Each dimension of the Hofstede model differs from others for its unique factor analysis.
 Hence, it is one of the critical theories to understand the cultural differences prevalent across the country.
-Cultural difference creates cultural conflict, also known as the communication noise barrier.
+Cultural difference creates cultural conflict, also known as the cultural noise in communication.

 Hofstede's Six Cultural Dimensions

-Geert Hofstede’s 6 Cultural Dimensions are Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity Vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
+Geert Hofstede's 6 Cultural Dimensions are Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity Vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
 This cultural dimensions theory is beneficial to understand and change the work attitude of the organization, group, team members, and so on.
+This model enables group members to negotiate with others in group communication.
 It also assists the negotiators in understanding the opposite party during international negotiations.
-Hofstede’s cultural dimensions are a significant model of communication that contributes to international and cross-culture communication.
+Hofstede's cultural dimensions are a significant model of communication that contributes to international and cross-cultural communication.

 Hofstede's 6 Cultural Dimensions are: